 In 1987 a working party chaired by J. Eric Davies was set up to examine a whole range of issues which might affect attitudes of members to participate in professional development, and the Institute's capability to foster such activity.
-A cross-section of six members of the profession with varying lengths of experience, occupation and subject interests undertook inresearch reporting their insiahts recommendations.
+A cross-section of six members of the profession with varying lengths of experience, occupation and subject interests undertook indepth research reporting their insights and recommendations.
 The report was issued in April 1989 and progressed via the Professional Standards and Development Committee to Council.
 J. Eric Davies 'Professional development and the Institute of Information Scientists'demonstrates the huge effort put in to pieces of work for the Institute by Members.
-Given the Institute's tight finances, it also demonstrated the complexities of securing action for longterm strategies6.
+Given the Institute's tight finances, it also demonstrated the complexities of securing action for longterm strategies.